myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 }
 ```

+You can copy the sketch above, paste it into the Arduino IDE and upload the complete sketch to ESP32, then observe the output.
+By observatoin, the output of the blue LED is repeatedly glowing light effect, which the results from decremental value of the PWM signal output.

 ## Detail Sketch Explanations

 In the `void setup()` function, there are two functions to be program, first to configure the PWM channelf using `ledcSetup()` function, with **_PWM channel `0`_**, **_PWM frequency `5 kHz`_** and **_`8 bits` PWM resolution_**.